Capital One Rewards Review: Tips for Earning & Redeeming

 - No Minimum Threshold – There’s no need to spend a certain amount on your card in order to begin earning rewards.

-- True Cash Back – No Hassle cash back credit cards provide true cash back as a rewards currency.
+- True Cash Back – Cash back credit cards provide true cash back as a rewards currency.
 For example, if your card offers 1.5% cash back, you actually receive 1.5% of all the money you spend back in cash.
 Because there aren’t any points or miles involved, consumers don’t have to worry about devaluation.

-- Straightforward Earning Rates – No Hassle credit cards provide a straightforward earning rate that applies across all purchases.
+- Straightforward Earning Rates – Credit cards provide a straightforward earning rate that applies across all purchases.
 This means no need to sign up for rotating bonus categories or to wonder about what counts as “dining”, “gas” or “groceries.”

 Earning Restrictions to Watch Out For: